 The goal is to create and provide a Parent University that will bring together Yellowstone College Prep staff, parents, and the community as equal partners in the education of Yellowstone College Prep students.
-These sessions will occur in the evening and online virtually.
-The sessions will be facilitated by our Yellowstone College Prep Principal, Mrs. Mesha White, and include campus staff based on the session topic.
-The Parent University is based on a framework that will create a community in which parents and teachers collaborate to transform students' educational environment, both at home and at school, so that all students can achieve their highest potential.
+Our Yellowstone College Prep Principal, Mrs. Mesha White, will facilitate the sessions and include campus staff based on the session topic.

+The Parent University is based on a framework that will create a community in which parents and teachers collaborate to transform students' educational environment at home and school so that all students can achieve their highest potential.
 Participants will explore how to succeed at Yellowstone College Prep, the importance of building relationships with school staff, and supporting students at home.